sejinniemma/EmmaPortfolio/README.md

 - then make function scrollIntoview()
 ### bug💥
 - when click contactMe & arrow-up button, I found out navbar menu items wasn't able to be active.
+- because I added 'function selectNavItem' only when navbar menu item click.
 - so I added function 'selectNavItem()' into function scrollIntoview() so that it works at once when scrollIntoview event.
+- function selecNavItem : when move to certain section,correspond to certain navbar menu item has a white border

 <img width="569" alt="스크린샷 2021-09-19 오후 8 11 21" src="https://user-images.githubusercontent.com/80943394/133925402-5f4482af-b172-490a-a36b-d95a4fbbaae5.png">